giaaaacomo/APi-reg/README.md

 >Initially, the goal was to create a visualization tool that allowed to perceive the variation in space and time of the layouts containing different images of the same artwork in context (eg.different scans of the Monnalisa from different publications), from the Visual Contagions artwork cluster.
 Since the initial prompt, the interest regarding the technological aspects about the automation of the process took the priority over the tool itself, shifting the project to this research.

 # Requirements
-* Image files of the same format and size (although not necessary for all the solutions, it's a good way to be sure to be able to experiment with different tools)
+* Image files of the same format and size (although not necessary for all the solutions, it's a good way to be sure to be able to experiment with different tools).
+This can easily be done by creating a blank file on Photoshop with the desired size, importing all the photos as different layers and exporting every layer as a single image

 # Hardware used for the tests:
 MSI GP76 Leopard